Facilities & Services

 The cafeteria in El Parador building has a salad bar, sandwiches and a creperie with sweet and savoury crepes.
 This restaurant is a common lunch spot for many of the racing teams so sometimes it is absolutely packed and has huge queues to buy food.
 There is a large outdoor deck that overlooks the slopes and a small outdoor bar selling delightful pisco sours and beers.

-For table service try El Alambique restaurant upstairs in El Parador building.
+For table service try the restaurant upstairs in El Parador building.

 Eating On Mountain Farellones

 For daytime eating with easy access to the slopes, El Montanes restaurant and bar is the main place in Farellones.
-This restaurant is really cute and the fare includes share plates and pizzas, although a simple pizza is around the $10.000 mark.
-A couple of waiters speak OK English and the vibe of the place is fantastic.
+This restaurant is really cute and the fare includes share plates and pizzas.
+The vibe of the place is fantastic.

 Facilities for Children